exoworlds/clio2016-2017/astroFITS.md

     - scidata = hdu1[0].data
 - How to print the countrate at a pixel:
+- Suppose you want the countrate at pixel [590,144] on the ds9 display:
     - ds9x = 590
     - ds9y = 144
     - print(scidata[ds9y-1,ds9x-1])